aha-app/aha-services/docs/jira.md

 From JIRA to Aha!

 * Any comments that are added to the JIRA issue will also be automatically added to the Aha! item that the issue was created from.
-* Changes to the status, name or description of a JIRA issue will be reflected in the Aha! item the issue was created from.
+* Changes to the status, name, labels or description of a JIRA issue will be reflected in the Aha! item the issue was created from.
 Any other changes will cause a comment to be added to the Aha! item describing the change.
 * Changes to the remaining time estimate, and logged work will be reflected in Aha! if you have capacity planning enabled.

 The integration will also create a version in JIRA when you send a release from Aha!